Home

 In the American Kennel Club (AKC) and Canadian Kennel Clubs (CKC) show rings, mainly sporting, working, terrier and hound breeds of dogs.
 Numerous Best of Breeds, Group Placements and Best in Specialty Show wins showing dogs in the competitive midwest and Ontario areas.

 Spring 2002 - back on the circuit!
-Now in the Toy ring with my "Touche'", formerly known as Champion Shaggyluv Chelsea's Touche'.
-We had a most wonderful time on the circuits taking numerous Best of Breeds over top ranked specials (champions) including the Westminster KC Best of Breed Winner 2003 (twice), enroute to her championship.
+Now in the Toy ring with my "Touche'", formerly known as Champion Shaggyluv Chelsea's Touche' CD RA TDI CGC.
+We had a wonderful time on the circuits taking numerous Best of Breeds over top ranked specials (champions) including the Westminster KC Best of Breed Winner 2003 (twice), enroute to her championship.
 Touche' also garnered first place in the Toy Group Puppy Extravaganza at the Midland Co KC Show with 17 different toy breeds in competition - fun!

 Theater